 - Before you start, line a container with plastic wrap and sprinkle a small amount of water over the surface.

-- Take a bowl and mix 50 g warabiko or starch alternative with 3 tbsp caster sugar and 250 ml water until smooth.
+- Take a bowl and mix 50 g bracken starch (warabiko) with 3 tbsp white sugar and 250 ml water until smooth.

 - Place a sieve over a saucepan and pour the mixture through to remove any lumps of sugar or starch.